gergelyk/weather-data-aggregator/README.md

 Application is available at: https://weather.krason.dev/

+Features:
-- Application stores its configuration in the cookies.
+- Configuration stored in the cookies.
-- Configuration can be edited/shared through [lesma](https://lesma.eu/).
+- Customizable rows and columns.
+- Integration with [lesma](https://lesma.eu/), for editing/sharing configuration.

 Supported providers:
 - https://www.aemet.es